 Construction began on the new Pūhoi to Warkworth motorway late 2016.
 The contract is New Zealand’s second Public Private Partnership (PPP) for a state highway, after the Transmission Gully motorway project in Wellington.

-“The new motorway will extend the Northern Motorway (SH1) from the Johnstone’s Hill tunnels just south of Puhoi to a point north of Warkworth,” Mr Gammie said.
+The Pūhoi to Warkworth project will extend the four-lane Northern Motorway (SH1) 18.5km from the Johnstone’s Hill tunnels to just north of Warkworth.

 It is the first stage of the Ara Tūhono – Pūhoi to Wellsford Road.
 The Puhoi-Warkworth highway is expected to open to traffic in 2022.